AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \todo{write -- PoS Bribe Attacks}

-NOTES:

-I've been reading this: https://github.com/zack-bitcoin/amoveo-docs/blob/master/other_blockchains/the_defence_of_pos.md

-I think that PoS might require something like UT/the simplex to work.
-Particularly, Zack says:
+Pure PoS blockchains are inherently insecure.
+This is the underlying reason why modern protocols still resort to external methods of security.
+One particular weakness is to that of *bribes*.

-> PoS must fail in one of these ways, A or B:
+\bquote{PoS must fail in one of these ways, A or B: \newline
->
-> A) Once attackers have >51% of validator stake they can maintain the attack perpetually.
+A) Once attackers have $>51\%$ of validator stake they can maintain the attack perpetually.
 They control who is added to the validator set.
 They can censor anything.
 They can use censorship to push through arbitrary soft-fork updates, including updates to change the consensus mechanism to PoW.
-Users who don't like the new rules are incentivized to sell to users who do like the new rules.
+Users who don't like the new rules are incentivized to sell to users who do like the new rules.}{Zack Hess; \href{https://github.com/zack-bitcoin/amoveo-docs/blob/master/other_blockchains/the_defence_of_pos.md}{The Defense of PoS}}

-> ...
+NOTES:

+I've been reading this: \href{https://github.com/zack-bitcoin/amoveo-docs/blob/master/other_blockchains/the_defence_of_pos.md}{The Defense of PoS}

+I think that PoS might require something like UT/the simplex to work.
+Particularly, wrt the above quote from Zack Hess:
-How UT solves these problems:

-PoS simplex-chains don't need to have the decision of validator sets within their own chain; it can be external in a reflected PoW chain.
+How UT solves these problems: PoS simplex-chains don't need to have the decision of validator sets within their own chain; it can be external in a reflected PoW chain.
 Thus having >51% of the validator stake doesn't break the protocol.
 In a normal blockchain it would b/c a DoS would be possible, but that doesn't work in UT b/c simplex-chains are DAGs.
 (Though an attacker can potentially delay transactions for a few minutes, repeatedly, and thus reduce overall capacity by some factor.)

 ### The Insecurity of Merged Mining